ChoiSG/ezclap/README.md

 # ezclap - PoC

 EZClap is a Windows Userland persistence which was created for educational purposes in Red vs. Blue team competitions.
-As the tool is targetted towards beginners in Windows Security, most of the mechanisms are easy to detect through usage of sysinternal tools or simple cmd/powershell commands.
+This tool is targeted towards beginners in Windows Security; most of the mechanisms are easy to detect through usage of sysinternal tools or simple cmd/powershell commands.
+The tool's purpose is to provide beginners easy implants to detect, in order to give them confidence and make them learn about basic Windows Userland Security.

+## Dear Blueteamers

+Yeah, you, who is stalking red teamer's repos (you should, btw).
+I make all of my tools public because I believe that blue teamers learning is more important than my implants getting caught during competitions.
+As long as you are learning how to detect my tools, prevent them, and delete them, you are perfectly fine.
+Please focus on learning, than winning competitions! (ofc win them as well)

 ## Disclaimer
 EZClap is a proof of concept tool which was only created for educational purposes in classroom and cybersecurity related competitions.
 This tool is not created, nor is good enough for any real world usage.
 I do not condone use of this tool anything other than educational purposes.
-Using any of the files of yabnet in/against a system that you do not own is illegal, and you will get caught.
+Using any of the files of my tools in/against a system that you do not own is illegal, and you will get caught.

 ## Warning
 As EZClap is built under student attack/defense in-mind, it is not operationally secure.
 Moreover, the tool modifies the target machine heavily, to the point where it can damage normal business operation.
 If you are using this against a client's machine, **DON'T.**